-RECOMMENDATION No. 21.4Except where an appointment or nomination provides for earlier termination, guardianship should be terminated by
+Except where an appointment or nomination provides for earlier termination, quardianship should be terminated by

 - (a) the guardian's resignation;

-- (b) the child (i) attaining the age of majority, or (ii) marrying;
+- (b) the child

+- (i) attaining the age of majority, or

+- (ii) marrying;

 - (c) the guardian's death; or

 - (d) a court order to remove the guardian.

-- F. Resolution of disputes between guardians
+F. Resolution of disputes between guardians